dao-duc-tung/face-detection-uwp-onnx/README.md

 In this application, I use **Windows ML** and **ONNX Runtime** for inference on [**Ultra-lightweight face detection model**](https://github.com/Linzaer/Ultra-Light-Fast-Generic-Face-Detector-1MB).
 The inference implementation using **Windows ML** is in *UltraFaceDetector.cs* and the implementation of **ONNX Runtime** is in *UltraFaceDetector2.cs*.

-**Windows ML** is a high-performance API for deploying hardware-accelerate ML inferences on Windows devices.

 ![Windows ML][windows-ml]

+**Windows ML** is a high-performance API for deploying hardware-accelerate ML inferences on Windows devices. **ONNX Runtime** is a cross-platform inference and training machine-learning accelerator compatible with deep learning frameworks, PyTorch and TensorFlow/Keras, as well as classical machine learning libraries such as scikit-learn, and more.

 For the NuGet package, **Windows ML** is built into *Microsoft.ai.machinelearning.dll*.
 It does not contain an embedded **ONNX runtime**, instead the **ONNX runtime** is built into the file: *onnxruntime.dll*.
 Follow [this link](https://docs.microsoft.com/en-us/windows/ai/windows-ml/) for more details.